A Guide to Regression Discontinuity Designs in Medical Applications: Introduction

-To streamline the presentation, Sections \ref{sec:RDgeneral} and \ref{sec:Analysis with Continuous Score} first focus on RD methodology when the score is (approximately) continuous, and employs a running empirical application showcasing all the ideas and methods.
-This first empirical application re-analyzes and expands a recent study that used the RD design to estimate the effect of immediate versus deferred anti-retroviral therapy (ART) on retention in care \citep{Bor-Fox-Rosen-etal_2017_PloSMed}.
-In this application, the score takes on many distinct values and thus can be analyzed using RD methods suitable for continuous scores.
+The manuscript is organized as follows.
+Sections \ref{sec:RDgeneral} and \ref{sec:Analysis with Continuous Score} focus on RD methodology when the score is (approximately) continuous; for illustration, we reanalyze and expand a recent study that used the RD design to estimate the effect of immediate versus deferred anti-retroviral therapy (ART) on retention in care \citep{Bor-Fox-Rosen-etal_2017_PloSMed}.
+In this application, the score (CD4 count) takes on many distinct values and thus can be analyzed using RD methods suitable for continuous scores.
 Section \ref{sec:RD Analysis with Discrete Score} then discusses RD designs with a discrete score, that is, settings where the score takes on at most a few distinct values.
-We overview how the methods for RD designs with (approximately) continuous score can be modified and extended, illustrating our discussion with two additional empirical examples.
+We overview how the methods for RD designs with a (approximately) continuous score can be modified and extended, illustrating our discussion with two additional empirical examples.
 One example looks at genetic guidelines for chemotherapy and serves mostly as a cautionary tale because the key RD assumptions are not supported empirically.
 The other example studies patient cost-sharing and healthcare utilization and showcases how RD methods with discrete scores can be deployed successfully.
 Finally, Section \ref{sec:conclusion} summarizes key takeaways for practice and concludes.
 The online materials include the three data sets as well as computer code to replicate all our analyses.
 Replication codes are available in \texttt{Python}, \texttt{R}, and \texttt{Stata}, and can be found at \url{https://rdpackages.github.io/}.
-The supplmentary materials also include code to demonstrate a basic RD analysis.
+The supplementary materials also include code to demonstrate a basic RD analysis.